venkata-pavani/venkata-pavani/README.md

 ◼️ Curating solutions to complex business problems. <br>
 ◼️ Implementing BI architectures for data driven organizations. <br>
-◼️ Multi-skilled developer in data science world
+◼️ Multi-skilled developer bringing innovative solutions to the customer driven organizations

 ## 👯 I’m looking to collaborate on ...